 - UL2271 CERTIFIED - Ride safe knowing our e scooter batteries are Underwriter Labs Certified

-- PORTABLE DESIGN - The G2 Frame folds down and locks for easy storage making it a perfect commuting scooter
+- PORTABLE DESIGN - The GXL Frame folds down and locks for easy storage making it a perfect commuting scooter.
+Scooter measures (44) inches high, (41) inches long and 6 inches wide when in riding mode.
+Scooter weighs (31) lbs.

 The Gotrax GXL is a very comfortable and smooth electric scooter to ride on.
 The 8.5” pneumatic tires do a good job in reducing bumps and the grip from the tires are good.